zama-ai/fhevm/README.md

 Initialize and generate/copy FHE keys based on `KEY_GEN` value in `.env`.

 > [!NOTE]
-> If KEY_GEN is set to `false`, ensure to have 15 GB of empty RAM to generate the keys.
+> If KEY_GEN is set to `true`, ensure to have 15 GB of empty RAM to generate the keys.
 On Mac, do not forget to increase the allocated RAM to docker process.

 ### Run fhEVM-native + KMS components